Categories

 Collection Map

 This section covers all the game systems that I have encountered over the years as well as some information about my armies for each system.
-All photographs are of models in my collection.
+All photographs are of figures in my collection.
 Virtually all were painted by myself, except the odd Ebay purchase in the early years.

 Uploading army pages takes time, especially for the backlog of older armies created before this blog was established.
 I will only put up menu links when a page is completed so there will never be “dead/empty” pages on this site.
 Below is a list of completed pages and “what’s to come”.
-All in, there are presently over 10,000 painted models/bases with a bit over 9,000 left to paint (and surely many more left to buy!).
+All in, there are presently over 14,000 painted figures/bases with a bit over 9,000 left to paint (and surely many more left to buy!).

 Fantasy Collection – Dragons and Magic

-Warhammer Fantasy Battle (~2200 painted, ~1100 unpainted)
+Warhammer Fantasy Battle (~2,200 painted, ~900 unpainted)

 About half of the collection are armies from my initial entry into the hobby in the 90’s.
 I bought the other half when Games Workshop killed the range to preserve as much of the Old World as I could.